danielnuriyev/danielnuriyev.github.io/README.md

 - Upside down positions after you wake up and before drinking after.
 - Workout releases stress and serves as a good reset between activities.
-- Walk fast outside in a good weather; full body workout on the floor when the weather is bad (judo/jujutsu warm-up are the best)
+- Walk fast outside in a good weather; full body workout on the floor when the weather is bad (judo/jujutsu warm-ups are the best)
 - Always stretch after a workout

 #### Sleep